paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   content: |
     Hi Paul!

-    A fellow designer just sent me link to these icons and I realized I hadn't stopped by your blog in ages.
+    A fellow designer just sent me link to these icons and I realized I hadn’t stopped by your blog in ages.
 Congrats on your new position at ClearLeft and hope all is well on your side of the pond.

     Best,
     Krystyn